 - Grooming Kit: A travel-sized grooming kit including nail clippers, tweezers and scissors is great to have for any destination.
 Try the budget-friendly 12-piece Tseoa Professional Grooming Kit on for size.

 - Razors: Unless you want to chance it to travel razors that will hack up your skin or wait to find overpriced razors in Japan, it’s a good idea to pack your own from home.
 I simply can’t say enough good things about the Gilette Fusion 5.
 The Gilette Venus Swirl for women is excellent, too.

 All set with your Japan packing list?
 Here are some more packing tips for other destinations in East Asia…

-- Korea: Get the low-down on what to bring along to Japan’s closest neighbour with this complete guide for what to wear in Korea.
+- Korea: Get the low-down on what to bring along to Japan’s closest neighbour with this complete Korea packing list and guide for what to wear in Korea.